 On the eve of retirement, Kirk and McCoy are charged with assassinating the Klingon High Chancellor and imprisoned.
 The Enterprise crew must help them escape to thwart a conspiracy aimed at sabotaging the last best hope for peace.

 The Borg travel back in time intent on preventing Earth's first contact with an alien species.
 Captain Picard and his crew pursue them to ensure that Zefram Cochrane makes his maiden flight reaching warp speed.

 A massive alien spacecraft of enormous power destroys three powerful Klingon cruisers, entering Federation space.
 Admiral James T. Kirk is ordered to take command of the USS Enterprise for the first time since her historic five-year mission.
 The Epsilon IX space station alerts the Federation, but they are also destroyed by the alien spacecraft.
-The only starship in range is the Enterprise--after undergoing a major overhaul at Spacedock on Earth.
+The only starship in range is the Enterprise, after undergoing a major overhaul at Spacedock on Earth.
 Kirk rounds up the rest of his crew, and acquires some new members, and sets off to intercept the alien spacecraft.
-However, it has been there years since Kirk last commanded the Enterprise... is he up to the task of saving Earth?Written by
+However, it has been three years since Kirk last commanded the Enterprise - is he up to the task of saving Earth?Written by

 Colin Tinto <firstname.lastname@example.org>